Devanshshah1309/notes/notes/stochastic-processes/week-3.md

 # Generalising First-Step Analysis

 In the previous week, we were able to answer specific strategy-related questions about a specific instance of the gambler’s ruin problem.
-But we don’t want to perform the analysis each time we’re given a different example (i.e,. different parameters, or initial conditions): so, can we come up with a more general solution?
+But we don’t want to perform the analysis each time we’re given a different example (i.e., different parameters, or initial conditions): so, can we come up with a more general solution?

 Recall that for all the 3 questions, we have a quantity of interest, usually related to the stopping time $T$ and initial state $X_0=i$.

-We can express all the 3 equations (and more) to be of the form:
+We can express all the 3 quantities of interest (and more) to be of the general form:

 $$
 a_i = E[\sum_{n=0}^T g(X_n)|X_0=i]